Litchfield National Park

 - avoid strenuous activity during the heat of the day

-- take note of locations of Emergency Call Devices
+- take note of emergency call device locations

 - make sure your vehicle is well-maintained and equipped